How to Sell Your House Without a Realtor in California (2026 Guide)

 Cash offers are typically below full market value — the buyer is taking on the risk, repairs, and resale costs.
 How much below depends on the property's condition, location, and market.
 For a home that's in good shape in a strong market, the gap might be 10-15%.
 For a home that needs major work, the cash offer might actually net you more than a traditional sale once you factor in repair costs, agent commissions, and months of carrying costs.

-When Selling to a Cash Buyer Makes Sense
+When Does Selling to a Cash Buyer Make Sense?

 • The home needs repairs you can't afford or don't want to deal with